vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

 ## Tags

 Tags are strings associated with the rendered page and represent elements of the page that are dynamic and can change in the future.
-Each tag consists of a prefix and unique ID associated with the dynamic element.
+Each tag consists of a prefix and a unique ID associated with the dynamic element.
 For example category with the ID of 1337 would create a tag `C1337`.

 A typical category page would have tags for: